thxforall/next-blog-practice/src/posts/boundary.md

 (Begin-End / First-Last)

 1. Handling Min-Max Values:
-    > In programming, when defining a range, it’s essential to set a minimum (min) and maximum (max) value.
+    > In programming, when defining a range, it's essential to set a minimum (min) and maximum (max) value.
 These values establish the boundaries of the range and are often used for validating data or setting conditions.
 2. Inclusive vs. Exclusive:

     > Inclusive: This means that the minimum and maximum values are included within the range.
 For example, a range from 1 to 10 inclusive would include both 1 and 10 as valid values.